LIT announces keynote speakers for 2025 Leadership Summit

 LIT continues to expand its programs to serve transportation industry professionals across the United States.
 To continue its mission, LIT's strategic plan focuses on increasing advancement and development opportunities for its members.
 Planning for the 2025 Leadership Academy and scholarship program is already underway, and the organization invites those in the transit industry to become a member of the organization to take advantage of these opportunities.
 Those interested in contributing to the scholarship fund can visit LIT’s website.

-Latinos In Transit mourns the loss Juan Antonio Lopez
+FOR IMMEDIATE RELEASE Latinos In Transit mourns the loss Juan Antonio Lopez

 Juan Antonio Lopez displayed tireless commitment to the public transit industry and was a devoted member of LIT.